mdbootstrap/mdb-ui-kit/README.md

 #### Buttons

-Add `.btn-flat` to a button to make it flat, without shadows.
+Buttons are flat by default, without shadows.
 Add `.btn-raised` to a button to add a permanent shadow to it.
+See the [button examples](http://fezvrasta.github.io/bootstrap-material-design/bootstrap-elements.html#buttons)

 #### Inputs